Two Years Ago: Lemony Chicken Saltimbocca

 You could, of course, cut down on the meats, cheese and olive oil, and serve the sandwich on thin-sliced bread if you wanted an approximation of the tastes with less guilt.
 But I wanted to try the real deal.
 The sacrifices I make in the name of culinary curiosity.

 First is the bread: a round, slightly flatted loaf of soft Italian white bread with a slightly crisp crust, typically with sesame seeds on top.
 I couldn't find the exact right loaf but found a very close approximation at my grocery store that was labeled "sheepherder bread".
-What they are making sheepherder bread for mass consumption is another question for which I have no answer, but it worked - the only thing missing was the sesame seeds.
+Why they are making sheepherder bread for mass consumption is another question for which I have no answer, but it worked - the only thing missing was the sesame seeds.
 Basically any 6-8" round white loaf will work, as long as it doesn't have a really hard crust.

 Next is the olive relish.
 First you briefly cook cauliflower, carrots and celery in olive oil and spices, then you combine that mixture with green and black olives, pepperoncini, and pimentos.
 My suggestion is to head to your local salad bar because you need relatively small amounts of the cauliflower, carrots and celery, plus every store has an olive bar these days.